johnbe4/getSeoSitemap/readme.txt

 If failed (http response code different from 200 or with size = 0), external URLs from the domain will be included into failed URLs list.
 Mailto URLs with will not be included into sitemap.
 URLs inside pdf files will not be scanned and will not be included into sitemap.
-It checks page title and page size to improve SEO.
+It checks page title, page description and page size to improve SEO.
 You must use only absolute URLs inside the site.
 There is not any automatic function to submit updated sitemap to google or bing.
 That is because I discovered search engines prefer submission by their webmaster tools.